GbengaCyber/Device-Code-Flow-Attack-Microsoft-Entra-ID-Lab/README.md

 ## Why Device Code Flow Matters

 Most people think phishing attacks need a fake login page.
-Device code flow phishing is different - it uses Microsoft's own legitimate login page.
+Device code flow phishing is different, it uses Microsoft's own legitimate login page.
 The victim sees no red flags.
 No fake site.
 No suspicious URL.
 Just a normal Microsoft sign-in prompt.

 The attacker never touches the victim's password.
 They just wait while the victim unknowingly hands them a fully valid access token.
 Once they have it, they have everything - email, files, Teams messages, and the ability to move laterally inside the organization.